return42/sphkerneldoc/doc/books/writing-an-alsa-driver/card-management.rst

 identifier for the instance.

-Each pre-defined ALSA component such as ac97 and pcm calls ``snd_device_new()`` inside its constructor.
+Each pre-defined ALSA component such as ac97 and pcm calls :c:func:`snd_device_new()` inside its constructor.
 The destructor for each component is defined in the callback pointers.
 Hence, you don't need to take care of calling a destructor for such a component.

-If you wish to create your own component, you need to set the destructor function to the dev_free callback in the ``ops``, so that it can be released automatically via ``snd_card_free()``.
+If you wish to create your own component, you need to set the destructor function to the dev_free callback in the ``ops``, so that it can be released automatically via :c:func:`snd_card_free()`.
 The next example will show an implementation of chip-specific data.

 .. _card-management-chip-specific: